twlab/Panepigenome/README.md

 ## Software requirements

-Analyses were performed using standard bioinformatics software and custom scripts written primarily in R, Python and Bash.
+Analyses were performed using standard bioinformatics software and custom scripts written primarily in R, Python and Shell.

 Major software used in the study includes: